o3de/o3de.org/content/docs/learning-guide/tutorials/remote-repositories/create-remote-repository.md

 o3de.bat edit-repo-properties --repo-path "C:\remote-repo\repo.json" --add-gem "C:\remote-repo\Gems\MyGem" --release-archive-path "C:\remote-repo\Gems" --download-prefix "https://github.com/<YourGitAccount>/<RemoteRepoName>/releases/download/<ReleaseTag>"
 ```

-1. Here is an example of where you should upload your release to Github (you can find this on your version control URI):
+1. Here is an example of where you should upload your release to GitHub (you can find this on your version control URI):

     {{<image-width src="/images/learning-guide/tutorials/remote-repositories/add_release.png" width="500">}}